openedx/ecommerce/README.rst

 Getting Started
 ---------------

-Most commands necessary to run and develope the ecommerce service can be found in the included Makefile.
+Most commands necessary to run and develop the ecommerce service can be found in the included Makefile.

 To install requirements necessary for local development, run::